ccj5351/ccj5351.github.io/index.md

 ## News
+- 2024/11/10: [Code](https://github.com/oppo-us-research/riav-mvs) and models of our RIAV-MVS (CVPR'23) were released per institutional approval.
+Our prediction on ScanNet is still among SOTA methods.
+Hope it will help.
+Please have a try!
+- 2024/10/01: Check my up-to-date **Blog and Study Notes** at this new site - [https://www.changjiangcai.com/mystudynotes/](https://www.changjiangcai.com/mystudynotes/)
 - 2024/06/10: [Code](https://github.com/oppo-us-research/PlaneMVS) of our PlaneMVS (CVPR'22) was released per institutional approval.
 It is a late release but we made a major upgrade to the code for running on latest PyTorch, CUDA and GPUs.
 Please have a try!
 - 2024/02/26: One paper [NARUTO](https://arxiv.org/abs/2402.18771) was accepted by CVPR'24.
 See [project page](https://oppo-us-research.github.io/NARUTO-website/) and [code](https://oppo-us-research.github.io/NARUTO-website/).
 Congrats and great thanks to the first authors [Huangying](https://huangying-zhan.github.io/) and [Ziyue](https://ziyue.cool/)!
 - 2023/06/20: Will virtually attend CVPR'23 and present our poster paper (**poster tag: TUE-AM-087**) on Tuesday, June 20, 2023.
 Please check our paper at this [Project Page](http://www.changjiangcai.com/riav-mvs.github.io/).